randoop/grt-testing/README.md

 ./scripts/mutation.sh -h
 ```

+### Running Experiments
+For running experiments, refer to the `scripts/mutation-parallel.sh` file.

 ### Subject Programs

 The compiled subject programs used by the GRT paper appear in the `subject-programs/` directory.